CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 zip -r dashboard-writer.zip python aws lambda publish-layer-version --region us-east-2 --layer-name my-layer --description "Dashboard Writer Script Dependencies" --zip-file "fileb://dashboard-writer.zip" --compatible-runtimes python3.7 > APN.txt
 ```

+## Build multiple regions
+1. Copy the file `build_layers.py` to the root of the repo
+2. Run the file via `python build_layers.py`
+3. If you've already built the zip file with dependencies, you can set this step to False in the code

 -->

 ---